Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 Dr Bernard Beldholm

-If you are struggling with excess skin after weight loss, no one needs to tell you that the saggy skin can be an issue.
+If you are struggling with excess skin after weight loss, no one needs to tell you that the inner thigh skin can be an issue.
 That is especially true since you have come so far in your journey to lose weight.
-While you feel a new sense of freedom, feeling “lighter” both physically and mentally, the extra skin after weight loss can sometimes be burdensome.
+While you feel a new sense of freedom, feeling “lighter” both physically and mentally, the extra skin after weight loss can sometimes be equally troubling.

 Inner thigh reduction

-What happens at the inner thigh lift consultation?
+What happens at the Medial Thighplasty (Inner Thigh Lift) consultation?

 When you meet Dr. Bernard Beldholm, FRACS, you are in good hands.
 Doctor Bernard specializes in excess skin removal and body contouring after major weight loss or pregnancy.
-Belt lipectomy, tummy tuck, and inner thigh leg lifts are among his most requested surgeries.
+Belt lipectomy, tummy tuck, and Medial Thighplasty (Inner Thigh Lift) are among his most requested surgeries.

-After weight loss surgery, there’s a good chance you will have loose, sagging skin on several parts of the body.
-Patients usually come in for a consultation to get a tummy tuck first.
-While you are there, you will also have a chance to address other areas that are concerning you.
+After weight loss surgery, there’s a good chance you will have loose, excess skin on several parts of the body.
+In most cases, patients initially come in for an abdominoplasty (tummy tuck) consultation.
+While you are there, you will also have a chance to discuss other areas of concern.

-After the tummy, thighs are the second most common area that patients wish to get loose skin removal surgery.
+After the abdominal area, thighs are the second most common concern among patients wishing to remove loose skin.
 Since you may need more than one surgery to remove loose skin, Doctor Bernard will provide you with information on each surgery.
 At the consultation, you will also learn about the full cost of the procedure(s).
 All your questions concerning skin removal will be answered.
-That way, you can make a decision about whether to get excess skin removal surgery.
+That way, you can make a decision about whether to go ahead with the procedure(s).

 At our clinic, we understand that cosmetic surgery is a big decision.
 Doctor Bernard’s consultation comes with no pressure or obligation to make a decision on the spot.
 It is all about providing you with information so you can make an informed choice about how to reach your goals.